1jour1vin

 About the wine:

-This wine reveals itself to be full of finesse.
-It offers freshness, fruit, and a distinct character that it displays and highlights with precision.
-On the palate, the wine is dense, delicious, and endowed with firm tannins.
+This wine is a model of finesse.
+It offers freshness, fruit, and a precision that highlights its character.
+On the palate, the wine is dense, delicious, and features firm tannins.
 These tannins are tight and well-integrated, in perfect harmony with the acidity.
-Here, there is class, vibrancy, and character.
-A fruity finish.
+It displays class, vibrancy, and character.
+The finish is fruity.
 A fine achievement.

 Jean-Marc Quarin